ongres/scram/README.md

 ## Contributing

-Please submit [Push Requests](https://github.com/ongres/scram) for code contributions.
+Please submit [Merge Requests](https://gitlab.com/ongresinc/scram) for code contributions.
-Make sure to compile with `mvn -Psafer` before submitting a PR.
+Make sure to compile with `mvn -Psafer` before submitting a MR.

 Releases (on the master branch only) must be verified with: